circleguard/circlecore/source/caching.rst

     cg.load(m) # neither replay in Map cached

 |Check| can also get passed ``cache``.
 If it contains a |ReplayContainer|,
-the cache set by |ReplayContainer| takes precedence:
+the cache set by the |ReplayContainer| takes precedence:

 .. code-block:: python